-- Will receive a letter of congratulations and procedural guidelines by April 1, 2023. - Will sign a contract with the Delaware Forest Service, stipulating that the project will be conducted as specified in the grant application along with any amendments.
-No materials or work may be purchased or performed without a signed contract with the Delaware Forest Service. - Will be required to submit an updated Online W9 Form to allow your organization to receive grant funds from the State of Delaware. https://esupplier.erp.delaware.gov before signing the contract. - Press releases, articles, newsletters, signage, etc. must contain the following wording: Funding for this project was provided by the Delaware Forest Service Urban and Community Forestry Program.
-Failure to use the above statement will result in reallocation of funding and/or repayment of issued funds. - Will provide a 48-hour notice prior to project start date.
-Will complete the project and submit a Summary Report form by November 3, 2023.
+- Will receive a letter of congratulations and procedural guidelines by July 12, 2024. - Will sign a contract with the Delaware Forest Service, stipulating that the project will be conducted as specified in the grant application along with any amendments.
+No materials or work may be purchased or performed without a signed contract with the Delaware Forest Service. - Will be required to submit an updated Online W9 Form to allow your organization to receive grant funds from the State of Delaware. https://esupplier.erp.delaware.gov before signing the contract.
+Verification must be received by DFS 14 days after receiving the award letter. - Press releases, articles, newsletters, signage, etc. must contain the following wording: Funding for this project was provided by the Delaware Forest Service Urban and Community Forestry Program.
+Failure to use the above statement will result in reallocation of funding and/or repayment of issued funds. - Will provide a 48-hour notice prior to project start date. - Will complete the project and submit an online Summary Report form by November 29, 2024.
 No late submission of invoices and summary reports will be accepted.
-Late paperwork will result in loss of the grant award and reallocation of funds. - Closeout documentation will be submitted as one packet with all the necessary components, Delaware Forest Service will NOT accept partial submissions over a period of time. - After closeout documents are provided, an audit will be conducted by the Delaware Forest Service to ensure the project was completed properly and to the scope of work that was on the application. - The grantees are required to pass the audit by meeting the scope of work defined in project and/or complying with the ANSI standards. - Audits that require adjustments must be remediated by grantee before December 1, 2023, in order to receive grant funding. - Will receive approved reimbursement amount upon completion of project, submission of Summary Report and documentation, finalized site plan and passing of the audit.
+Late paperwork will result in loss of the grant award and reallocation of funds. - Closeout documentation must be submitted using the online form.
+No email submissions will be accepted. - After closeout documents are provided, an audit will be conducted by the Delaware Forest Service to ensure the project was completed properly and to the scope of work that was on the application. - The grantees are required to pass the audit by meeting the scope of work defined in project and/or complying with the ANSI standards. - Audits that require adjustments must be remediated by grantee before December 20, 2024, in order to receive grant funding. - Will receive approved reimbursement amount upon completion of project, submission of Summary Report and documentation, finalized site plan and passing of the audit.

-Any questions regarding the 2023 grant applications process should be directed to:
+Any questions regarding the 2024 grant applications process should be directed to:

-Kesha Braunskill Urban Forestry Coordinator Delaware Forest Service Kesha.Braunskill@delaware.gov Taryn Davidson Urban Forester Delaware Forest Service Taryn.Davidson@delaware.gov
+Taryn Davidson Urban Coordinator Delaware Forest Service Taryn.Davidson@delaware.gov